mozilla/gecko-dev/devtools/docs/contributor/tests/performance-tests-damp.md

 ## How to use PerfHerder charts

 On PerfHerder charts, each circle is a push on mozilla-central.
-When you see a spike or a drop, you can try to identify the patch that relates to it by clicking the circles.
+When you see a spike or a drop, you can try to identify the patch that caused it by clicking the circles.
 It will show a black popup.
 Then click on the changeset hash like "cb717386aec8" and you will get a mercurial changelog.
 Then it is up to you to read the changelog and see which changeset may have hit the performance.